Admitted Students

 Questions?
 Please email BLUEDEVILDAYS@DUKE.EDU or call 919-684-3214.

 Visitor Accommodation Requests: Duke University encourages persons with disabilities to participate in its programs and activities.
-If you anticipate needing accommodations to participate in our virtual events, please contact Idella Hackett at UNDERGRAD-ADMISSIONS@DUKE.EDU or 919-684-3214 in advance of your participation.
+If you anticipate needing accommodations to participate in our events, please contact Idella Hackett at UNDERGRAD-ADMISSIONS@DUKE.EDU or 919-684-3214 in advance of your participation.

 LODGING INFORMATION